-Stem Cell Therapy – Breast Milk to Patents
+Stem Cell Therapy – Stem cells in Breast Milk to Patents

 Reflecting European law, which protects human embryos, the European Court of Justice (ECJ) handed down a ruling, stating “A process which involves removal of a stem cell from a human embryo at the blastocyst stage, entailing the destruction of the embryo, cannot be patented.”(An embryo at the blastocyst stage consists of about 80 to 100 cells.)